hazelcast/hazelcast-reference-manual/src/Preface.md

 For more information on Hazelcast's Architecture, please see the white paper <a href="https://hazelcast.com/resources/architects-view-hazelcast/" target="_blank">An Architect’s View of Hazelcast</a>.

+## Hazelcast Plugins

+You can extend Hazelcast's functionality by using its plugins.
+These plugins have their own lifecycles.
+Please see <a href="http://hazelcast.org/plugins/" target="_blank">Plugins page</a> to learn about Hazelcast plugins you can use.

 ## Licensing